Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_snowpark_101_for_data_science/tasty_bytes_snowpark_101_for_data_science.md

 ### Step 2 - Updating the Authorization File
 - Update [**data_scientist_auth.json**](https://github.com/Snowflake-Labs/sfguide-tasty-bytes-snowpark-101-for-data-science/blob/main/data_scientist_auth.json) file with you Snowflake account credentials.
 The python notebook will use this file to access your credentials and connect to Snowflake.<br>
 <img src="assets/auth_file.png">
+>aside positive
+> For the `account` parameter, use your [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier).
+Note that the account identifier does not include the snowflakecomputing.com suffix.

 ### Step 3 - Creating the Python Environment
 >aside positive